-PART C THE CHILDREN'S GUARDIAN ACT 2019 (NSW)
+PART C: THE CHILDREN'S GUARDIAN ACT 2019 (NSW)

-Which sets out the responsibilities of relevant entities to prevent, identify and respond to reportable conduct by employees (legislation.nsw.gov.au)
+Part 3A sets out the responsibility of child-related organisations including the Education sector to implement Child Safe Standards.
+Part 4 sets out the responsibilities of relevant entities to prevent, identify and respond to reportable conduct by employees. (legislation.nsw.gov.au)